Associate Professor Leanne Dibbens

 1990 BSc Microbiology and Immunology, Biochemistry, The University of Adelaide

 1991 BSc Hons (1st Class) Department of Biochemistry, The University of Adelaide Thesis: n vivo targeted mutagenesis of the string gene of Drosophila melanogaster

 1997 PhD Department of Genetics, The University of Adelaide Thesis: Characterization of pebble: a gene required for cytokinesis in Drosophila melanogaster

 - Since 2000 I have specialised in identifying the genetic causes of epilepsy and other neurological disorders including autism, intellectual disability and psychiatric features.
 Leanne and her group study individuals and families and use a variety of scientific methodologies to identify the genetic cause.
 They collaborate with Clinical Geneticists and Neurologists from all over the world who refer patients into their genetics research projects.
 Around 70% of all epilepsy (of which are there more than 30 different syndromes) is thought to have a genetic basis.
-We aim to discover the genes which are mutated and lead to epilepsy.
-Approaches of linkage analyses followed by massively parallel DNA sequencing are often undertaken.
-Gene discoveries in families are extended to sporadic cases of epilepsy where we find that de novo mutations of the genes of major effect are often responsible.
-By extending the spectrum of phenotypes included in our cohorts of patient we have found that one gene can play a role in more than one epilepsy syndrome.
+We aim to discover the genes which cause epilepsy and its co-morbidities.
+Strategies using linkage analyses and next generation sequencing are undertaken.
+We are establishing animal models of neurological disorders in order to understand more about their underlying biology.

-- Gene discoveries have included PCDH19 as the gene for epilepsy, female limited with mental retardation (EFMR), SCARB2 and GOSR2 in progressive myoclonus epilepsy (PME), PRRT2 as a gene for Benign Infantile Epilepsies (BIE), KCNT1 in a form of focal (partial) epilepsy and DEPDC5 as an important gene in lesional and non-lesional focal epilepsy.
+- The gene discoveries made by Leanne and her group include PCDH19 as the gene for epilepsy, female limited (previously known as EFMR), SCARB2, GOSR2 and KCNC1 in progressive myoclonus epilepsy (PME), PRRT2 as a gene for Benign Infantile Epilepsies (BIE), KCNT1 in a form of focal (partial) epilepsy and DEPDC5 as an important gene in focal epilepsies, including cases with brain malformations.
 Our group has also worked extensively on the identification and characterisation of SCN1A mutations in forms of epilepsy including Dravet Syndrome and GEFS+ which led to genetic tests becoming available for patients.
 All of the gene disvoveries made by the group have now become available as diagnostic tests for patients.